Cumaribo/esos-c/README.md

 This repository provides a Docker-based environment to run various ESOC models developed by SPRING and the Natural Capital Project.

+## Prerequisites

+- Ensure you have [Docker](https://www.docker.com/products/docker-desktop/)installed on your system.

 ---

 ## Cloned Repositories and Models